open-cluster-management-io/enhancements/guidelines/README.md

     title can help communicate what the enhancement is and should be considered as part of any review.

-The YAML `title` should be lowercased and spaces/punctuation should be replaced with `-`.
+The YAML `title` should be lowercase and spaces/punctuation should be replaced with `-`.
 * **status** Required
   * The current state of the proposal.